Short for "killer application

 software to buy.
 And, just to add to the confusion, a fair amount of software is exclusive to one piece of hardware

-, or family of hardware: Microsoft has never and will never release its "Office" suite of productivity software (Word, Excel, PowerPoint, etc) for iPad, for instance, to keep their competing "Surface" tablets relevant.
+, or family of hardware: for instance, Microsoft for the longest time resisted releasing its "Office" suite of productivity software (Word, Excel, PowerPoint, etc) for iPad, to keep their competing "Surface" tablets relevant.

 And that's where we get to this trope.
 A "killer app" is a piece of software that validates the hardware.
 It provides such an excellent user experience that it justifies buying the hardware.